What Is Subversion? SVN Explained

 - A local copy of the files, which is on your computer

 The files on your computer are called working files.
 These are the files in which each user makes edits.
-Then, users commit their changes to the SVN server, which is also called the repository.
+Then, users commit their changes to the SVN server.

 Merging is the other big problem that developers often complain about with SVN.
 If you’re working with a history where a set of changes are made and committed, then another change is made (i.e., linear) and committed, the merge will be easy.

 Things get complicated when you have two or more developers working on the same code base and you need to merge.
-In this case, SVN fails and the developers need to resolve the conflicts manually, which wastes hours of developer time.
+In this case, Subversion fails, and the developers need to resolve the conflicts manually, which wastes hours of their time.

 - Cost: SVN is open source, which means it’s “free.”
 Learn more about the real cost of SVN.

-- Inertia: Once a large code base is built up, it’s can be hard to switch VCS.
-SVN has been around since 2004, and the organizations who adopted it have millions of lines of code in it.
+- Inertia: Once a large code base is built up, it’s can be daunting to switch version control systems.
+SVN has been around since 2004, and the organizations who adopted it could have millions of lines of code in it.

-If you’ve outgrown SVN, Perforce has enterprise version control software that lets you scale without limits.
-Helix Core is perfect for collaboration, scalability, and flexibility.
+It’s designed for collaboration, scalability, and flexibility.
 Try the full version of Helix Core.
-It’s free for up to 5 users and 20 workspaces.
+It’s free for up to 5 users.